-To enhance the well-being of adults who are homebound by providing nutritious meals and friendly visits to help them live independently and stay healthy in their own homes.
+To provide nutritious meals and personal interaction to homebound adults to help them live independently in their own homes.

 To operate as a sustainable organization providing meal delivery to homebound seniors or adults with disabilities in support of their personal independence.